PreEmptive logo

 Anti-debugger controls: a near-universal application risk management requirement

-In each of the programmatic CVE categories listed above, a hacker likely began their attack by using some flavor of debugger to explore and manipulate a running instance of an application to bypass security, execute unauthorized code, elevate privileges, etc.
+In each programmatic CVE category listed above, a hacker likely began their attack by using some flavor of debugger to explore and manipulate a running instance of an application to bypass security, execute unauthorized code, elevate privileges, etc.

 Effective anti-debugger controls mitigate these risks while minimizing potential development, quality, compliance, and/or performance side effects.